What is Solar Works?

 Watch & Learn

-is an Alabama environmental and business attorney.
+Bart is an Alabama environmental and business attorney.
 He helped start the Solar Test House with Alabama Environmental Council.
-Bart has also installed solar in his home and is an advocate for clean, renewable energy because of the economic savings and benefits to the air and health.
+He also installed solar in his home and is an advocate for clean, renewable energy because of the economic savings and benefits to the air and health.
 Watch more videos at voicesforcleanair.com.